libero/pattern-library/README.md

 Libero pattern library
 ======================

+## Developing with the pattern library
+Developer quick start: running `./bin/dev` will set up the pattern environment, run gulp and start the pattern library web server.

 ## Pipeline

 The build process uses a Node.js container image to build all assets, and copy them out of the container into `export/`.